Grant Green (baseball): 2009 Draft

 As the 2009 baseball draft approached, Green was very highly regarded among experts, who expected him to be drafted high in the first round.
 He was drafted by the Oakland Athletics in the first round of the 2009 Major League Baseball Draft as the 13th overall selection as a shortstop.
 Although some scouts had projected him as a future third baseman, both Green and the Athletics stated a desire for him to remain at shortstop.
 Green was advised by high-profile sports agent Scott Boras.
-He signed a contract with a signing bonus of $2.75 million on August 17, 2009 just minutes before the deadline to sign draft picks passed.
+He signed a contract with a signing bonus of $2.75 million on August 17, 2009, just minutes before the deadline to sign draft picks passed.

 Professional career

 Oakland Athletics

 Green played in five minor league games during the 2009 season, all at Single-A Stockton.
 Starting the 2010 season, he was rated as Oakland's third best prospect according to Baseball America and was a non-roster invitee to the A's spring training camp as part of his contract.
 He spent the entire season at Stockton and was selected for the Futures Games.
 He played in the Arizona Fall League in 2010.
-For the 2011 season, Green was moved to the outfield and played for the AA Midland RockHounds with a minor stint in the AAA playoffs.
+For the 2011 season, Green was moved to the outfield and played for the Double–A Midland RockHounds with a minor stint in the Triple–A playoffs.
 He made his MLB debut on July 8, 2013, starting at second base.
 He went 0-for-3 and struck out twice.
 He appeared in five games with the Athletics and did not record a hit.

 Los Angeles Angels of Anaheim

-Green was traded to the Los Angeles Angels of Anaheim on July 30, 2013 in exchange for Alberto Callaspo.
+Green was traded to the Los Angeles Angels of Anaheim on July 30, 2013, in exchange for Alberto Callaspo.
 Green tallied his first two major league hits in his Angels debut on August 6.
-During the 2014 season Green went to bat for the Angels 99 times, compiling a .273 batting average, hitting 1 home run, and driving in 11 RBIs.
-During the 2015 season Green was shuffled between the Angels and their triple-A affiliate Salt Lake Bees.
+During the 2014 season Green went to bat for the Angels 99 times, compiling a .273 batting average, 1 home run, and 11 RBI.
+During the 2015 season Green was shuffled between the Angels and their Triple–A affiliate Salt Lake Bees.
 In his most recent stint from July 19–24 he only had one at-bat, in which he flew out.
 He was optioned back to Salt Lake on July 24.
-The Angels designated Green for assignment at the end of the 2015 season, and outrighted him to the minor leagues.
+Green was designated for assignment by the Angels on September 30.
+He cleared waivers and was sent outright to Triple–A Salt Lake on October 7.

 San Francisco Giants

 On November 30, 2015, Green signed a minor league deal with the Giants.
-Green began the 2016 season with the Sacramento River Cats of the Class AAA Pacific Coast League, and was promoted to the major leagues on June 30.
+Green began the 2016 season with the Sacramento River Cats of the Triple–A Pacific Coast League, and was promoted to the major leagues on June 30.
 The Giants designated him for assignment on July 28, and outrighted him to Sacramento.